-But before you can start taking clients and open shop, there are a few things you need to do to officially start your business.
+But before you can start taking clients and open shop, there are a few things to consider before starting a business.

-We’ve compiled all of the resources you need to start a business in the U.S. before you open your doors.
+We’ve compiled a list all of all things needed to start a business in the U.S. before you open your doors.
 Here’s how to start your own business, from starting a business plan to launching your first marketing campaign.

 How to Start a Business, Salon, or Studio in 5 Steps